ioannismesionis/ioannismesionis/README.md

 I am Ioannis, a passionate Data Scientist/Machine Learning Engineer with over **5+ years of experience** applying machine learning and statistical modelling to solve complex business problems.

+## 💼 Experience

+🍬 **Senior AI/ML Engineer at @King (part of Microsoft)** (2024 - Present)

+- Leading the development and deployment of production-grade recommender systems and personalized data products within the Personalisation Pillar.
+- Collaborating with a cross-functional team of Data Scientists, Machine Learning Engineers, and Data Engineers to explore and implement Multi-Armed Bandits (MAB) models for diverse use cases.
+- Driving innovation in supervised machine learning and advancing explainable ML/AI solutions to enhance model transparency and trust.

+✈️ **Lead Data Scientist at @easyJet** (2019 - 2024)

+ - Led a team of data scientists to build predictive models for the Digital, Customer, and Marketing teams.
+ - Established MLOps infrastructure to streamline model development and deployment.
+ - Communicated insights and recommendations to executive leadership.

 ### 📚 Education <br>
 - 🇬🇧 M.Sc.
 Data Science at @Essex Univerity **(Distinction)**
 - 🇬🇷 B.Sc.
 Mathematics at @Ioannina University